ladorabl/udacity_data_analyst_nd/Project2/soccer_notes.md

 # best goalie?
 # what is the correlation of goalie rating vs win rate or championship rate?
 # how many matches have missing or probably incorrect data?
+# try to graph wins or score per stage for a given team
+- g1 pending

 # Tools